-Put your app idea to testing: You have an app idea on mind, but will people like the idea?
-Will people like an app that allow them provides abundant emojis and can be easily synced with their messaging apps?
-Is it is a good idea to introduce an app that features augmented reality in an online shopping app?
-You need to put all of these ideas to test and check the hypothesis.
+Put your app idea to testing: You have an app idea in mind, but will people like the idea?
+Will people like an app that allows them provides abundant emojis and can be easily synced with their messaging apps Is it is a good idea to introduce an app that features augmented reality in an online shopping app You need to put all of these ideas to test and check the hypothesis.

 Put your assumptions to test: Once the app has been released, it is now time to comprehend the user feedback coming from all the quarters.
-Try to recognise to key strengths & bottlenecks of the introduced product.
-Next, it is time to process the data gathered and then turn that into a new list of hypothesis & product functionalities.
+Try to recognize key strengths & bottlenecks of the introduced product.
+Next, it is time to process the data gathered and then turn that into a new list of hypotheses & product functionalities.
 Once all this is done, it is time to implement the desired changes in your app.

 Top Brands using MVP

 Facebook: As an MVP, Facebook was a lot liked LinkedIn.
-No involvement of status updates, news feed, or any applications.
-It was first offered to access to the students at Harvard university, apart from a set of other users who were given access to test it and give feedback.
+No involvement of status updates, a news feed, or any applications.
+It was first offered to access the students at Harvard University, apart from a set of other users who were given access to test it and give feedback.
 Its Key features consist of Send messaging, Live Video Streaming, Share Photos & Videos, News Feed.

 Instagram: Certainly an app that is found today in almost every smartphone out there.
-This social media photo sharing app comes with a few set of filters.
-At the time when Instagram made an entry into the market, it was full of photo editing tools & apps, however, what successful set Instagram apart from its competitors, was its feature of image sharing and editing and this was even seen as its Unique Selling Point (USP).
+This social media photo-sharing app comes with a few sets of filters.
+At the time when Instagram made an entry into the market, it was full of photo editing tools & apps, however, what successfully set Instagram apart from its competitors, was its feature of image sharing and editing and this was even seen as its Unique Selling Point (USP).
 Its key features consist of New Filters, Boomerang, Direct& Instant messaging.

 Advantages of Minimum Viable Product